 Element Description name Local name of the XML element.
-This element defaults to the class name.
+This element defaults to the class name. namespace Namespace of the XML element.
+By default, the namespace is derived from the package of the class.

-Table 5-9 (Cont.)
-Optional Elements for @XmlRootElement Annotation http://download.oracle.com/javaee/5/api/javax/xml/bind/annotatio n/XmlRootElement.html.
+For more information, see the javax.xml.bind.annotation.XmlRootElement Iavadoc at http://download.oracle.com/javaee/6/api/javax/xml/bind/annotatio n/XmlRootElement.html.
 An example is provided in Section 5.4.1, "Example of JAXB Annotations."